adityas0911/CCBD-Project/README.md

 # CCBD-Project: Gravity Simulator

 This [repository](https://github.com/adityas0911/CCBD-Project) contains the [final project](https://rutgers.instructure.com/courses/295164/assignments/3370507) for the course [16:332:516:01 CLOUD COMP BIG DATA](https://rutgers.instructure.com/courses/295164) Fall 2024.
-This project aims to demonstrate the use of PySpark and Docker for scalable data processing.
+This project aims to demonstrate the capabilities of PySpark and CUDA for simulating gravity-based calculations.

 ---